allisonabinger/YardHopper/Dev/Back-End/server/README.md

 ---

 ### Delete an image of an existing listing: DEL /api/listings/:postId/images
 This route is user for deleting an image within a listing.
 It will delete the image stored in Firebase, and then removes any reference to the image and caption.
 It accepts the `uri` and `postId` as parameters.
+A listing cannot be updated by anyone other than it's poster.
+It will used the information gathered from the `Authorization` header to validate the request.

+**Request Header**
+`Authorization: Bearer ${idToken}`

 ```
     { postId } = req.params;